scott-griffiths/bitstring/doc/introduction.rst

     python -m unittest discover

 which when run in the `test` folder should run all the tests (over 500) and say OK.
-If tests fail then either your version of Python isn't supported (you need Python 2.7 or 3.6+) or something unexpected has happened - in which case please tell me about it.
+If tests fail then either your version of Python isn't supported (you need Python 3.6+ for bitstring 4.0 or later but bitstring 3.x supports Python 2.7 too) or something unexpected has happened - in which case please tell me about it.